Certificate Games and Consequences for the Classical Adversary Bound: Overview of our techniques

-As a first step, we illustrate how the dual of the non-signaling variant can be used to prove a lower bound on $\CGstar(\pOR_n)$.
+As a first step, we illustrate how the dual of the non-signaling variant can be used to prove a lower bound on $\CGstar(\pOR_n)$ (Proposition~\ref{prop:CGnsOR}).
 The intuition comes from the fact that any quantum strategy for the certificate game for $\OR$ has to be non-signaling.
 Let one of the player have input $x=0^n$, and the other player have one of $n$ strings $x^{(i)}$ ($x$ with the $i$-th bit flipped).
 At the end of the game, they output $i$ with probability $p=\frac{1}{\CGstar(\pOR)}$.
 If this probability were bigger than $\frac{1}{n}$, then the player with input $x$ would learn some information about the other player's input.
-To make this proof formal, we provide a suitable assignment to the dual formulation of $\CGns$ (Section~\ref{sec:CGstar-lb}).

-The lower bound on the $OR$ function generalizes to show that block sensitivity is a lower bound on the non-signaling value of the certificate games.
-We prove an even stronger result, by going back to the original definition of $\CGns$ (Definition~\ref{def:CGns}) and giving a very simple proof that $\CGns$ is an upper bound on $\FC$.
+The lower bound on the $\OR$ function generalizes to show that block sensitivity is a lower bound on the non-signaling value of the certificate games.
+We prove an even stronger result, by going back to the original definition of $\CGns$ (Definition~\ref{def:CGns}) and giving a very simple proof that $\CGns$ is an upper bound on $\CMM$ (Theorem~\ref{thm:CGns-cAdv}).